 Subclauses (5) and (7) may be re-applied sequentially in respect of each unregulated service which is unduly deterred until any remaining regulated service asset values or operating costs or both are of such quantum that their allocation to the remaining unregulated services does not result in any of those services being unduly deterred.

 For the avoidance of doubt, the reallocation undertaken in accordance with subclause (7) is carried out by grossing up allocation percentages used to make allocations to electricity distribution services, other regulated services and each remaining unregulated service based on the same cost allocators or asset allocators, as the case may be, used under subclauses (2) and (3), to take into account the omission of the allocation percentages for the unregulated service to which allocation has already been made under subclause (5).

-Allocation constraints

-For the avoidance of doubt, all allocations of-
+Avoidable cost allocation methodology (ACAM)

+In respect of-

 operating costs; and

 regulated service asset values,

-not directly attributable to other regulated services supplied by the EDB must be consistent with allocations made in accordance with input methodologies relating to cost allocation applying to those other regulated services.

-Where the OVABAA is applied to both operating costs not directly attributable and regulated service asset values not directly attributable, the combined amount of such costs and values that is re-allocated in accordance with clause 2.1.5(5) must not exceed the amount required to ensure that the unregulated service is not unduly deterred.

-For the avoidance of doubt, after application of this subpart, notwithstanding anything else that may suggest otherwise, each unregulated service must bear at least the total-
+not directly attributable, less any arm's-length deduction, an assessment must be made as to the proportion of each that would be non-avoidable were the EDB not to supply unregulated services.

+The amounts of non-avoidable-

-operating costs; and
+operating costs; or

-value of assets,

-directly attributable to that unregulated service.

-Notwithstanding anything else in this Subpart, the maximum value of-

-operating costs that may be allocated to electricity distribution services and other regulated services, in aggregate, must not exceed the total value of operating costs; and

-regulated service asset values that may be allocated to electricity distribution services and other regulated services, in aggregate, must not exceed the total regulated service asset values,
+regulated service asset values,

-that would be allocated to electricity distribution services and other regulated services, in aggregate, using ACAM.
+not directly attributable, assessed in accordance with subclause (1), must be allocated to regulated services in aggregate.

+Where the EDB supplies other regulated services, the amounts allocated in accordance with subclause (2) must be allocated to each regulated service supplied by the EDB using the ABAA.

 Asset valuation

 Asset adjustment process for setting initial RAB